Image showing Embryo's Paid Social client logos

 Burgess Logo

 There is no ‘right time’ to start paid social media.
-However, there are a couple of things that you need to have in mind prior to launching ads:
+However, there are a couple of things that you need to have in mind before launching ads:

 What you need to consider is that your audience on these digital platforms are not necessarily in the market for your product.
 In comparison to search-based marketing, this gives you the opportunity to reach potential customers before they even consider making a purchase.
 A user may not know that they want a new dress until they see your ad showing a really nice dress.
 Here you can kick off the customer journey, rather than just being a part of it.
 This element alone allows you to build up a new customer base unlike any other platform.

 One of the main drivers of a successful paid social advertising campaign is significant A/B testing.
-It is fundamental to test creative, copy, targeting, ad formats, landing pages, CTA button, in order to find the combination that resonates the most with your audience.
+It is fundamental to test creative, copy, targeting, ad formats, landing pages, and CTA buttons, to find the combination that resonates the most with your audience.
 The results from these tests will usually surprise advertisers.

-The results from A/B testing not only allow you to achieve better results, but can show you a lot about your target audience.
-For example, you may find that although you thought your main target audience was women aged 25-35, it is actually slightly older, and they tend to engage more with lifestyle content than sales focused.
-Using A/B tests is a great way to remove your assumptions around your target audience and build accurate data that you can then base your marketing decisions on.
+The results from A/B testing not only allow you to achieve better results but can show you a lot about your target audience.
+For example, you may find that although you thought your main target audience was women aged 25-35, it is actually slightly older, and they tend to engage more with lifestyle content than sales-focused.
+Using A/B tests is a great way to remove your assumptions about your target audience and build accurate data that you can then base your marketing decisions on.

 1